ThibaultSchowing/IMPTOX_XAI/docs/aInstallation.md

 source .venv/bin/activate

 # 4 - Start the Jupyter server on WSL.
-Specify a different port for each environment
+Specify a different port for each environment if you run them in parallel

 jupyter notebook --no-browser --port 9898